Visiting International Scholars

 - Visitors are responsible for their own living arrangements and expenses, including parking on campus.

-- If a visitor’s personal health insurance does not conform to J-1 visa regulations, the visitor MUST purchase coverage through the MSU Mankato Health Services Office.
+- The visitor MUST purchase health insurance coverage for themselves and dependents through the MSU Mankato Health Services Office.

 Request for DS-2019 Application Packet (Instructions)